 “Icodeon is excited to be working with 1EdTech on the development of the Learning Tools Interoperability (LTI) specification.
 Icodeon sees the LTI specification as having a vital part to play in the future of digital learning systems.”

 Llorenç Valverde, Vice rector of Technology, Universitat Oberta de Catalunya (UOC)

-"The success of our new virtual campus is greatly related to its interoperability with other open source platforms such as Moodle and SAKAI, for which IMS specifications such as IMS TI2 are key."
+"The success of our new virtual campus is greatly related to its interoperability with other open source platforms such as Moodle and SAKAI, for which 1EdTech specifications such as 1EdTech TI2 are key."

 Jeremy Auger, COO, Desire2Learn Inc.